intercellular/cell/README.md

 <br>

-# There Is No "Framework"
+# There Is No Framework

 A couple of things to note from the code: